jesper-raemaekers/python-polarion/README.md

 # Getting started

-Creating the Polarion client and getting workitems or test runs:
+Creating the Polarion client and getting workitems, test runs or plans:

 ```python
 from polarion import polarion